sarahkamil/Homepage/README.md

 # Homepage
-a simple template for a homepage
+A simple template for a homepage